delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Medium |
 Google |

 Now how much would it suck if you pressed "back" and it went back to Google?
-It would suck alot!
-So when we click "back" the browser, quite literally, pops the current webpage off of the stack and brings you to the next item.
+It would suck a lot!
+So when we click "back" the browser, quite literally, pops the current web-page off of the stack and brings you to the next item.

 Stacks grow _downwards_ by placing stuff on top of it.
 This may sound confusing, so I'll try to explain it.

 When you *push* something onto a stack, you're changing the head of the stack to go down 1 level.
 We'll visualise this.
 Let's imagine a stack that looks like this:

 ```
 [a][b][c]
 ```

 There are no rules as to whether stacks can be sideways or top down, but normally they're top down.
 If we want to *push* something into the stack we do this:

 ```
 [x][a][b][c]
 ```

 Which pushes all the contents of the stack down.

-In normal stack-like behavior this looks like:
+In normal stack-like behaviour this looks like:

 Follow me on Twitter|
 :------------------: |